 1. Pre-heat oven to 375F.

-2. Cut up cauliflower into florets and blanch cauliflower in salted water for 5 minutes (Note 1).
-Transfer to ice bath to stop the cooking (I just pour out the boiling water and run cold water in the pot full of veg for a few minutes.
-Not sure which method is more energy efficient but I tend to think it's pretty much the same).
+2. Cut up cauliflower into florets and blanch cauliflower in salted water for about 5 minutes or just al dente.
+Pour out the boiling water and run cold water in the pot full of veg for a few minutes.
+Set aside.

-4. Melt the butter in a saucepan and whisk the flour into the butter all in one go, and cook until it's just starting to turn golden (just enough to cook out the flour taste but not enough to give it a roasted flavor).
+3. Melt the butter in a saucepan and whisk the flour into the butter.
+Cook until it's just starting to turn golden to cook out the pasty taste of raw flour.